TRAIN

 Where to Eat Vic Medieval Town

-- Restaurant Àgape: Vegetarian food.
+- Restaurant Àgape: Vegetarian cuisine.
 Carrer del Progrés 2.

-- Carbó Brasa: Grilled meats, cava and wine in a historic medieval building.
+- Carbó Brasa: Grilled meats and wine in a medieval setting.
 Carrer de Dues Soles 8.

-- El Racó Pizzeria Mediterrània: Small chain of Catalan Restarants serving Pizza's, Pasta and burgers. plaça Major 8
+- El Racó Pizzeria Mediterrània: Pizza, pasta, and burgers.
+Plaça Major 8.

-- La Plaça: Tapas and drinks outside in the terrace with views of the plaça Major.
+- La Plaça: Tapas and drinks with terrace views of Plaça Major.

 - Cava: Catalan sparkling wine similar to Champagne.